The Impact of Ten Years of Vox Peregrini

-Vox Peregrini embarks upon physical and musical pilgrimage to provide opportunities for personal transmutation.
-As pilgrims return to their communities, they continue the pilgrimage as students, teachers, clergy, professionals, and singers.
+Since its inception in 2015, Vox Peregrini has embarked upon physical and musical pilgrimage to provide opportunities for personal transmutation.
+For ten years, pilgrims have returned to their communities and continued the pilgrimage as students, teachers, clergy, professionals, and singers, even years after their walk with Vox Peregini.
 Your support can help to make this opportunity financially viable for future pilgrims.

 66451242_10100646690848194_6236708580158865408_o.jpg